nezchan0/Ai-tendify/README.md

 ### Why Image-Based Instead of Video-Based?
 - **Videos require continuous processing**, high GPU/CPU load, and storage.
 - **Images are lightweight**, fast to process, easy to upload, and achieve high accuracy with minimal resources.
-- A single classroom image is enough to detect 50+ faces with optimized processing.
+- For a single classroom 3-4 image covering the whole classroom is enough to detect 50+ faces with optimized processing.

 ## 🛠️ Tech Stack